Agriculture: Production practices

 Tillage is the practice of breaking up the soil with tools such as the plow or harrow to prepare for planting, for nutrient incorporation, or for pest control.
 Tillage varies in intensity from conventional to no-till.
 It can improve productivity by warming the soil, incorporating fertilizer and controlling weeds, but also renders soil more prone to erosion, triggers the decomposition of organic matter releasing CO_{2}, and reduces the abundance and diversity of soil organisms.

 Pest control includes the management of weeds, insects, mites, and diseases.
 Chemical (pesticides), biological (biocontrol), mechanical (tillage), and cultural practices are used.
 Cultural practices include crop rotation, culling, cover crops, intercropping, composting, avoidance, and resistance.
 Integrated pest management attempts to use all of these methods to keep pest populations below the number which would cause economic loss, and recommends pesticides as a last resort.

 Nutrient management includes both the source of nutrient inputs for crop and livestock production, and the method of use of manure produced by livestock.
 Nutrient inputs can be chemical inorganic fertilizers, manure, green manure, compost and minerals.
 Crop nutrient use may also be managed using cultural techniques such as crop rotation or a fallow period.
 Manure is used either by holding livestock where the feed crop is growing, such as in managed intensive rotational grazing, or by spreading either dry or liquid formulations of manure on cropland or pastures.

 Water management is needed where rainfall is insufficient or variable, which occurs to some degree in most regions of the world.
 Some farmers use irrigation to supplement rainfall.
-In other areas such as the Great Plains in the U.S. and Canada, farmers use a fallow year to conserve soil moisture for the following year.
+In other areas such as the Great Plains in the US and Canada, farmers use a fallow year to conserve soil moisture for the following year.
 Recent technological innovations in precision agriculture allow for water status monitoring and automate water usage, leading to more efficient management.
 Agriculture represents 70% of freshwater use worldwide.
 However, water withdrawal ratios for agriculture vary significantly by income level.
 In least developed countries and landlocked developing countries, water withdrawal ratios for agriculture are as high as 90 percent of total water withdrawals and about 60 percent in Small Island Developing States.

 According to 2014 report by the International Food Policy Research Institute, agricultural technologies will have the greatest impact on food production if adopted in combination with each other.
 Using a model that assessed how eleven technologies could impact agricultural productivity, food security and trade by 2050, the International Food Policy Research Institute found that the number of people at risk from hunger could be reduced by as much as 40% and food prices could be reduced by almost half.

 Payment for ecosystem services is a method of providing additional incentives to encourage farmers to conserve some aspects of the environment.
 Measures might include paying for reforestation upstream of a city, to improve the supply of fresh water.